kubaj79/schedule/README.md

 # Schedule
-Python Flask and Google chatrst based application to create a class schedule on the website.
+Python Flask and Google Chatrts based application to create a class schedule on the website.